JanWilczek/wolf-sound-blog/_posts/podcast/2022-10-13-moritz-schaller.md

 And if you’re looking for a simple checklist on what is needed to start writing code to process sound, download my free [audio plugin developer checklist]({% link single-pages/checklist.html %})!

 *Note: if you like the podcast so far, please, go to Apple Podcasts and leave me a review there.
-It will benefit both sides: more reviews means broader reach on Apple Podcasts and feedback can help me to improve the show and provide better quality content to you.
+It will benefit both sides: more reviews mean a broader reach on Apple Podcasts and feedback can help me to improve the show and provide better quality content to you.
 Thank you for doing this.*

 <script defer src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-6611455743195468"
      crossorigin="anonymous"></script><ins class="adsbygoogle"